 Stephanie: Well, I love your blog now that I found it.
 I have gone to The Motley Fool, and they have articles that I sometimes find helpful.
 But I found out that when I signed up, I got a lot of ‘buy this investment’ sort of thing.
 I don’t like getting things telling me to buy or invest in something.

 But I think that some of their basic articles explaining how things work are good.
 I also go to Investopedia.
 It breaks it down for me.
 And my brother sends me great articles from the Wall Street Journal.

 Rob: Okay.
 Well is there anything that I haven’t asked you that I should have or is there anything that you want to share with us?

-Stephanie: You know, actually, when you talk to the Personal Capital people, see if they can make a feature where it will segregate out your Roth and non-Roth so you have a good idea of what your allocation is between non-taxable and taxable.
+Stephanie: You know, actually, when you talk to the Empower people, see if they can make a feature where it will segregate out your Roth and non-Roth so you have a good idea of what your allocation is between non-taxable and taxable.
 That’s one thing I hope they would do some time.

 Rob: I think they can do that.

 Rob: Hang on.
 Yes.
 I’m trying to see it here.
 Do I have…?
 Is this my asset allocation?
 I’ve actually got my Empower account up.
 So for those listening, go to Investing, then go to Portfolio, then you can select Allocation.
 I’m looking at my allocation now.